On the Existence of Uniformly Most Powerful Bayesian Tests With Application to Non-Central Chi-Squared Tests: Method

 \emph{Proof:} It suffices to show that the condition (\ref{c5:covereq}) holds for the proposed $\theta^*$.
-Consider the case where the rejection region is of the form $\big(d(\theta),c\big)$.
-In this case, the upper bound of $\omgt$ is fixed for all $\theta \in \Theta_1$, but the rejection region corresponding to $\theta^*$ has the smallest lower bound among all other rejection regions.
+Consider the case where $\omgt$ have the the form $\big(d(\theta),c\big)$.
+In this case, the upper bound of $\omgt$ is fixed for all $\theta \in \Theta$, but $\omgts$ has the smallest lower bound among all other $\omgt$.
 Hence,

 The proof follows from Theorem \ref{c5:coverthm}.
 The case for $v=-1$ follows along similar lines. $\square$

 Corollary \ref{c5:sufthm} offers a simple tool to check the existence of a UMPBT for continuous distributions, as well as offering a practical approach for finding it.